HTTPArchive/almanac.httparchive.org/src/content/en/2019/page-weight.md

       <td>79.53</td>
     </tr>
   </table>
   <figcaption>Figure 12.
-File size by image format for images > 1024 bytes</figcaption>
+File size by image format for images > 1024 bytes.</figcaption>
 </figure>

 The low file size of PNG images compared to JPEG images may seem surprising.
-JPEG uses [lossy compression](https://en.wikipedia.org/wiki/Lossy_compression) (lossy compression results in data loss; this makes it possible to achieve smaller file sizes) while PNG uses [lossless compression](https://en.wikipedia.org/wiki/Lossless_compression) (lossless compression does not result in data loss; this produces higher-quality, but larger images).
-However this difference in file sizes is probably a reflection of the popularity of PNGs for iconography due to their transparency support; rather than differences in their encoding and compression.
+JPEG uses [lossy compression](https://en.wikipedia.org/wiki/Lossy_compression).
+Lossy compression results in data loss, which makes it possible to achieve smaller file sizes.
+Meanwhile, PNG uses [lossless compression](https://en.wikipedia.org/wiki/Lossless_compression).
+This does not result in data loss, which this produces higher-quality, but larger images.
+However, this difference in file sizes is probably a reflection of the popularity of PNGs for iconography due to their transparency support, rather than differences in their encoding and compression.

 #### File size by media format

-MP4 is overwhelmingly the most popular media format on the web today.
+MP4 is overwhelmingly the most popular video format on the web today.
 In terms of popularity, it is followed by WebM and MPEG-TS respectively.

 Unlike some of the other tables in this data set, this one has mostly happy takeaways.
-Videos are consistently smaller on mobile—which is great to see.
+Videos are consistently smaller on mobile, which is great to see.
 In addition, the median size of an MP4 video is a very reasonable 18 KB on mobile and 39 KB on desktop.
-The median numbers for WebM are even better but they should be taken with a grain of salt: the duplicate measurement of "0.29 KB" across multiple clients and percentiles is a little bit suspicious.
+The median numbers for WebM are even better but they should be taken with a grain of salt: the duplicate measurement of 0.29 KB across multiple clients and percentiles is a little bit suspicious.
 One possible explanation is that identical copies of one very tiny WebM video is included on many pages.
-Of the three formats, MPEG-TS consistently has the highest file size across all percentiles; this may be related to the fact that it was released in 1995—making it the oldest of these three media formats.
+Of the three formats, MPEG-TS consistently has the highest file size across all percentiles.
+This may be related to the fact that it was released in 1995, making it the oldest of these three media formats.

 ##### Mobile